nest/nest-simulator/doc/guides/parallel_computing.rst

 when calling `cmake`, add the option ``-Dwith-mpi=ON``.
 The build summary should report that MPI is linked.

+When running large-scale parallel simualations and recording from many neurons, writing to ASCII files might become prohibitively slow due to the large number of resulting files.
+By installing the `SIONlib library <http://www.fz-juelich.de/jsc/sionlib>`_ and supplying its installation path to the ``-Dwith-sionlib=<path>`` option when calling `cmake`, you can enable the :ref:`recording backend for binary files
+<recording_backend_sionlib>`, which solves this problem.

 Please see the :doc:`Installation instructions <../installation/index>` for more information on installing NEST.